 Time commitment of each course not clear upfront

 Ananas is an online learning platform geared toward hospitality workers and has a large selection of courses that cover important topics for improving your bartending skills.
-Course options are categorized by Hospitality Fundamentals and Hospitality Professional.
-Fundamentals focus on skill building with courses on bar service and cocktail service.
+Course options are categorized by Ananas for venues and Ananas for workers.
+There are skill-building courses on bar service and cocktail service.
 It also features courses focusing on individual alcohol categories: beer, wine, and spirits.
-The Professional section is where you will find deep-dive courses into individual spirits as well as a cocktail course covering cocktail origins and recipes.
+You will find deep-dive courses into individual spirits as well as a cocktail course covering cocktail origins and recipes.

 Courses are taught by experienced professionals in the industry and use a blend of slide presentations with video and how-to instruction mixed in.
-A test is provided at the end of the course.
 The total time commitment is not listed before beginning a course, but most slides contain a few paragraphs of text and most videos are under five minutes.
 All courses are self-paced.

-Costs range from free to $25 for each course.
-You’ll need to register (which is free) to view the available courses.
+You’ll need to register (which is free) to view pricing and available courses.